5 minutes with... Dana Chisnell

 So, he didn't have to think about a thing.

-with his voter guide, he was able to mark at it
+with his voter guide he was able to mark at it

-At step 6 he goes online to his county website which is excellent
+He goes online to his county website which is excellent

 This is about as frictionless as it gets in the United States,

-even though there are lots of steps, but this is not the experience that most voters have
+even though there are lots of steps but

-and just to get through the gauntlet to get a ballot in their hands
+the gauntlet to get a ballot in their hands.

-Some of the steps are very well-intentioned.
+Some of the steps are well-intentioned.

 They want to make sure only people who are legal

-even if you don't work for Government.
+Even if you don't work for Government.

 If you work for a bank or an insurance company,

 are you doing these kinds of things to your customers?